 1. (vv.
-2:1-2) Describe what Paul desired for these believers and for those in Laodicea.
-That their hearts might be comforted, being knit together in love, and unto all riches of the full assurance of understanding.
-2. (v.
+2:1-2) Describe what Paul desired for these believers and for those in Laodicea. that their hearts may be encouraged; being knit together in love; and attaining to all riches of the full assurance of understanding 2. (v.
 2:3) Where are hid all the treasures of wisdom and knowledge?
-In Christ 3. (v.
-2:4) How is it that many people are deceived? with enticing words 4. (v.
-2:5) What was it that gave the Apostle Paul such great joy and cause for rejoicing? the stedfastness of your faith in Christ 5. (v.
+3. (v.
+2:4) How is it that many people are deceived? with persuasive words 4. (v.
+2:5) What was it that gave the Apostle Paul such great joy and cause for rejoicing? to see your good order and the steadfastness of your faith in Christ 5. (v.
 2:6) How are we to walk in Christ?
-As we have [through faith] received Christ Jesus (v.
-2:7) What words in verse seven give the idea of permanency and strength?
-Rooted, built up, established 7. (v.
-2:8) How is it that we might be spoiled (taken captive - NIV) ? spoil you through philosophy and vain deceit
+As you therefore have received Christ Jesus the Lord 6. (v.
+2:7) What words in verse seven give the idea of permanency and strength? rooted, built up, established 7. (v.
+2:8) How is it that we might be spoiled (taken captive - NIV)? cheat you through philosophy and empty deceit